flightaware/tohil/README.md

 ### todo

-a way to pass kwargs thought tohil::eval
+a way to pass kwargs thought tohil::eval - done

+if python is the parent, register a tcl panic handler and invoke Py_FatalError if tcl panics.

 This is the old list.
 SOme of this stuff has been done.
 We probably don't have the same priorities.
 Will update over time.